-To create a new phrase, move the cursor to an empty step and press A.
+To add a phrase to the chain, move the cursor to an empty step and press A. If you want to add a phrase that hasn't been used before, press A twice.

 To edit a phrase, move the cursor to the phrase number and press SELECT + RIGHT.